QTNM/QTNMrecon/README.md

 There are currently 5 apps in the apps folder and examples on how to use the pipeline in the apps/examples folder.
 One app reconstructs QTNMSim output with antenna waveforms from the simulation, one reconstructs the purely kinematic output data from the separate QTNMSim branch.
-Each comes with either ROOT output of HDF5 file output.
+Each comes with either ROOT output or HDF5 file output.
 The final app shows the operation of the track merger in a complete reconstruction app.

 The tools are considered fairly complete, and they would be used in modules which